DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 `git clone <link to your GitHub repo>`

-Now open your repository that you just cloned down by typing `code .` to open in visual studio code.
+Open your repository that you just cloned down by typing `code .` to open in visual studio code.
 Here lets take a look at the package.json file.
 In this file is all the dependencies that will be needed to run the application along with developer dependencies such as our Cypress engine.
 If we take a look at the scripts object we can see commands that we can use to get started.
 However these commands run through our project dependencies that need to be downloaded and installed.
 We will do this by opening up a terminal inside visual studio code (the IDE) through ‘Terminal-> New Terminal’ and typing `yarn`

  ![](./readme_images/installing-packages.png)

-Now the dependencies (including cypress) are installed we can run `yarn cypress-open` which will open up the Cypress UI.
+The dependencies (including cypress) are installed we can run `yarn cypress-open` which will open up the Cypress UI.
 In the top right you will be able to log into Cypress.
 Do so with your GitHub account details.

 ![](./readme_images/1.5.png)